 The most common antireflux surgery is known as a fundoplication.
-Fundoplication procedures involve wrapping the stomach’s fundus around the end of the esophagus and stitching it in place to reinforce the gastroesophageal junction and the antireflux barrier.
-Fundoplications have been performed for over 50 years and have proven successful at alleviating GERD symptoms.
+Fundoplication procedures involve wrapping the stomach’s fundus around the end of the esophagus and anchoring it in place to reinforce the gastroesophageal junction and the antireflux barrier.
+Fundoplications have been performed for over 50 years and are proven successful at alleviating GERD symptoms.

-The primary benefit of all fundoplication procedures is the ability to treat reflux via anatomic reconstruction of the antireflux barrier.
-Rather than supress the acid from being produced, for which is serves a role in digestion, antireflux surgery aims to eliminate abnormal acid exposure by restoring the anatomic structures that naturally prevent abnormal reflux.
+The primary benefit of all fundoplication procedures is the ability to treat the reflux via an anatomic rec0nstruction of the antireflux barrier.
+Rather than supress the acid from being produced, for which is serves a role in digestion, antireflux surgery aims to eliminate abnormal acid exposure in the esophagus.

-The goal of a fundoplication is to restore the normal functions of the gastroesophageal junction by wrapping the upper portion of the stomach (the fundus) around the esophagus either partially (e.g., Hill, Toupet and Dor procedures) or totally (e.g., Nissen) in order to: Reduce a hiatal hernia ( if present) by repairing the enlarged opening, Restore the angle at which the esophagus enters the stomach, or Increase the pressure of the lower esophageal sphincter ( LES ) to prevent reflux and recreate a one-way valve.
+Goals of Antireflux Surgery: the goal of surgery is to restore the normal functions of the GE junction by wrapping the upper portion of the stomach (the fundus) around the esophagus either partially (e.g., Hill, Toupet, TIF, or Dor procedures) or totally (e.g., Nissen) in order to : Reduce a hiatal hernia ( if present) by repairing the enlarged opening, Restore the angle at which the esophagus enters the stomach, or Increase the pressure of the lower esophageal sphincter ( LES ) to prevent reflux and recreate a one-way valve.